This package is maintained by the Data Science and Analytics Branch of the British Columbia Ministry of Citizens’ Services.

 To install the development version of the

-tidyhydat package, you need to install the
+tidyhydat package, you can install directly from the rOpenSci development server:

 When you install